Self-driving car: SAE classification

 Tesla Autopilot is classified as an SAE Level 2 system.

-A six-level classification system – ranging from fully manual to fully automated – was published in 2014 by SAE International as J3016, Taxonomy and Definitions for Terms Related to On-Road Motor Vehicle Automated Driving Systems; the details are revised occasionally.
-This classification is based on the role of the driver, rather than the vehicle's capabilities, although these are related.
-After SAE updated its classification in 2016, (J3016_201609), the National Highway Traffic Safety Administration (NHTSA) adopted the SAE standard.
-The classification is a topic of debate, with various revisions proposed.
+In 2014, the association for transport and other industries SAE International published a six-level classification system – ranging from fully manual to fully automated – as J3016, Taxonomy and Definitions for Terms Related to On-Road Motor Vehicle Automated Driving Systems; the details are revised occasionally.

+The system was adopted by the United Nations Economic Commission for Europe (UNECE) in the form of UN Regulation No. 157, which came into force in January 2021, and used in over 50 countries.
+After SAE updated its classification in 2016, (J3016_201609), the US National Highway Traffic Safety Administration (NHTSA) adopted the SAE standard.

+The classification is a topic of debate, having been criticized for its technological focus, with various revisions proposed.
+It has been argued that the structure of the levels suggests that automation increases linearly and that more automation is better, which may not be the case.
+SAE levels also do not account for changes that may be required to infrastructure and road user behavior.